 Other similar studies have tested classical music, with equal success.

 Elevation or Relocation?
-While effective, what was the effect of this music?
+While effective in the moment, what was the eventual effect of this music?
 Did the youth just relocate to disrupt a different, Manilow-free parking lot?
 There exists a prevalent belief in our culture that classical music has the ability to enhance an individual.
 Parents play classical music in their newborn’s crib in the hope that it will tack a few IQ points on.
 Some may play classical music to older children or adults with the hope that it will cultivate them in a cultural sense.
 In this case, however, the children’s behavior was not altered, nor was their character seemingly enhanced.
 They simply scattered and relocated.

 - The music may have been territorial in nature, marking the lot as off limits, or perhaps establishing the impression of the lot being a controlled area.